 Olivia has sent letters to the Girl Scout headquarters requesting that they remove palm oil from the cookies, and is fighting to end child labor, by not selling Girl Scout cookies that use palm oil.
 As far as Olivia is concerned she says “I'm not just some little girl.”

-In a statement, Girl Scouts Nation's Capital said “Girl Scouts Nation's Capital and its baker condemn the use of child labor and any exploitation of workers. [...]
+, Girl Scouts Nation's Capital said “Girl Scouts Nation's Capital and its baker condemn the use of child labor and any exploitation of workers. [...]
 The world's food supply is intricately tied to the use of palm oil.
 Promoting proper manufacturing principles is the most responsible approach currently available until other alternatives can be developed that do not have other unintended, harmful impacts. [...]
 The Girl Scout Cookie Program is an important part of the Girl Scout experience.
 Every purchase of Girl Scout cookies powers life-changing opportunities for thousands of girls in our local communities.”

 Ima still works at the plantation, and still dreams about finishing her education.